Scottoiler active fluid system

 What is it like to use?

 The water based lubricant is not as durable as oil which is why there is a delivery system.
-Whilst riding along you pump new lubricant onto the chain approximately once every five miles depending on conditions.
+Whilst riding along you pump new lubricant onto the chain approximately once every five to ten miles depending on conditions.
 Very quickly you just get to know if the chain needs lube automatically and so you know when to pump without even thinking about it.

 When it is raining the rain does wash the lubricant off but the rain itself acts as an excellent lubricant so there is no need to squeeze the pump while it is raining.
 When it stops raining then you give the pump three good squeezes to re-apply the Scottoiler lube to the chain.